 In March of 2016 the Professional Development workgroup finalized recommendations for a new training academy framework.
 The workgroup identified that a strong state and university partnership would be critical in the implementation of Task Force recommendations.
 During the spring and summer of 2016 there was a national exploration of state-university training partnerships (Washington State, California, New Jersey, Colorado, Pennsylvania), followed by statewide stakeholder focus groups to better understand the training academy framework resulting in a Report and Recommendations for Training System Reform

-Through testimony in the 2018 and 2019 legislative sessions, a Bill was sponsored by House and Senate members of the Legislative Task Force on the Protection of Children, with the support of representatives Ron Kresha and Andrew Matthews.
+Through testimony in the 2018 and 2019 legislative sessions, a Bill was sponsored by House and Senate members of the Legislative Task Force on the Protection of Children, with the support of representatives Ron Kresha and Andrew Mathews.
 The Bill passed and was funded in May 2019.
 A Joint Powers Agreement to create the MNCWTA became effective in September 2019.
 In December of that same year, the U of M Regents approved a lease agreement for a new Central Training Academy located in Roseville, Minnesota.
 In February 2020 demolition and renovation began with an anticipated completion in late-summer.